GitHub integration

 Link tasks from ClickUp

-You can also manually link ClickUp tasks with GitHub commits, branches, and pull requests from the ClickUp task.
+Manually link ClickUp tasks to GitHub commits, branches, and pull requests from the task.
 Ensure the task is located in a Space that is linked to a repo.

 To link a task: